-People leave jobs, it’s a fact of life.
-Their office desk is cleared and re-assigned.
-But what is to be done with their company email account and what does that have to do with email compliance?
+People leave and lose jobs.
+But what are you supposed to do with their company email account and what does that have to do with email compliance?

-So the real question is – how do you handle emails when an employee leaves?
+So how do you handle emails when an employee leaves?

 You may choose to simply delete the account, and the data that goes with it.
 Short-term, this is a fine solution, as you no longer need to worry about any new emails, or servers to keep the data on, but it may be a catalyst to a host of new problems.